coopbri/OSX-KVM/README.md

 Note: All blobs and resources included in this repository are re-derivable (all instructions are included!).

-:green_heart: Looking for **commercial** support with this stuff?
-I am [available over email](mailto:dhiru.kholia@gmail.com?subject=[GitHub]%20OSX-KVM%20Commercial%20Support%20Request&body=Hi%20-%20We%20are%20interested%20in%20purchasing%20commercial%20support%20options%20for%20your%20project.) for a chat for **commercial support options only**.
-Note: Project sponsors get access to the `Private OSX-KVM` repository, and direct support.

 Struggling with `Content Caching` stuff?
 We can help.

 Working with `Proxmox` and macOS?
 See [Nick's blog for sure](https://www.nicksherlock.com/).

 Yes, we support offline macOS installations now - see [this document](./run_offline.md) 🎉

 ### Contributing Back

 This project can always use your help, time and attention.
 I am looking for help (pull-requests!) with the following work items:

-* Documentation around running macOS on popular cloud providers (Hetzner, GCP, AWS).
+- Documentation around running macOS on popular cloud providers (Hetzner, GCP, AWS).
 See the `Is This Legal?` section and associated references.

-* Document (share) how you use this project to build + test open-source projects / get your stuff done.
+- Document (share) how you use this project to build + test open-source projects / get your stuff done.

-* Document how to use this project for XNU kernel debugging and development.
+- Document how to use this project for XNU kernel debugging and development.

-* Document the process to launch a bunch of headless macOS VMs (build farm).
+- Document the process to launch a bunch of headless macOS VMs (build farm).

-* Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.
+- Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.

-* Enable VNC + SSH support out of the box or more easily.
+- Enable VNC + SSH support out of the box or more easily.

-* Robustness improvements are always welcome!
+- Robustness improvements are always welcome!

-* (Not so) crazy idea - automate the macOS installation via OpenCV.
+- (Not so) crazy idea - automate the macOS installation via OpenCV.

 ### Requirements

-* A modern Linux distribution.
+- A modern Linux distribution.
 E.g. Ubuntu 22.04 LTS 64-bit or later.

-* QEMU >= 6.2.0
+- QEMU >= 6.2.0

-* A CPU with Intel VT-x / AMD SVM support is required (`grep -e vmx -e svm /proc/cpuinfo`)
+- A CPU with Intel VT-x / AMD SVM support is required (`grep -e vmx -e svm /proc/cpuinfo`)

-* A CPU with SSE4.1 support is required for >= macOS Sierra
+- A CPU with SSE4.1 support is required for >= macOS Sierra

-* A CPU with AVX2 support is required for >= macOS Mojave
+- A CPU with AVX2 support is required for >= macOS Mojave

 Note: Older AMD CPU(s) are known to be problematic but modern AMD Ryzen processors work just fine.

 ### Installation Preparation

-* Install QEMU and other packages.
+- Install QEMU and other packages.

   ```
   sudo apt-get install qemu uml-utilities virt-manager git \